axemasquelin/axemasquelin/README.md

 #### GitHub Repositories:

 I invite you to explore my GitHub repositories.
 For comprehensive insights into my research findings, please refer to the manuscript branches corresponding to the publications.
-Contact:

-For collaborations or inquiries, please feel free to reach out to me at amasquelin@bwh.harvard.edu.
+For collaborations or inquiries, contact me at:  amasquelin@bwh.harvard.edu.

 #### [Curriculum Vitae](https://github.com/axemasquelin/axemasquelin/blob/main/AxelMasquelin_CV_Github.pdf)